-Alternatives tend to be more complex investments and can, in many cases, move counter to stock and bond markets, which may make them an effective portfolio diversification tool.
-There are a wide variety of alternative investment strategies, though the most common vehicles are private market investments.
+Alternatives tend to be more complex investments and can, in many cases, move counter to stock or bond markets, which may make them an effective portfolio diversification tool.
+There are a wide variety of alternative investment strategies, though the most common vehicles are private market investments and hedge funds.

-A key distinguishing feature of alternative investments is they’re expected to generate an absolute return, independent of any benchmark.1 In other words, the performance of an alternative is not measured against another category of investments but is measured on its own performance in a given time period.
+A key distinguishing feature of alternative investments is they’re often expected to generate an absolute return, independent of any benchmark.1 In other words, the performance of an alternative is not measured against another category of investments but is measured on its own performance in a given time period.

 Get more details on how hedge funds work to diversify your portfolio.